meshmakers/getting-started/README.md

 ```
 This command will start the OctoMesh platform with mongodb and crate databases, and the OctoMesh services.

+## Install the certificate

+In the infrastructure folder, the install script created certificates.
+To allow the tools to connect to the platform, install the certificate into the local certificate store.

 ## Log-In to OctoMesh

 Navigate to https://octo-identity-services:5003/ in your browser to view the OctoMesh platform.